 What to expect from your doctor

-- What are your signs and symptoms?
-How often do they occur?
+- What are your symptoms?
+How often do they happen?

 - When did each symptom begin?